 Of all the day trips from Berlin, none is more worthy of your time than Potsdam.
 The former Prussian royal capital percolates with grace, springing palaces and gardens upon you as you tread through the city.

 On a day trip to Potsdam, your first stop should be Sanssouci Park, home to the stunning palaces of Fredrick the Great.
-Explore the park to uncover the three main palaces: mid-18th-cenutry Sanssouci Palace, the Italian renaissance-style Orangery Palace (Orangerieschloss) and the baroque Prussian New Palace (Neues Palais).
+Explore the park to uncover the three main palaces: the mid-18th-century Sanssouci Palace, the Italian Renaissance-style Orangery Palace (Orangerieschloss), and the baroque Prussian New Palace (Neues Palais).

 Choosing where to stay in Berlin can be challenge.
-Berlin is one of Europe’s most popular destinations, and the best hotels in Berlin book up months ahead.
-As much as I’ve pulled off seat-of-your-pants travel planning, you’ll want to snatch up Berlin hotels earlier rather than later if you don’t want to be stuck in a dive.
+Berlin is one of Europe’s most popular destinations, and the most popular hotels in Berlin book up months ahead.
+As much as I’ve pulled off seat-of-your-pants travel planning, you’ll want to snatch up hotels here earlier rather than later if you don’t want to be stuck in a dive.

 The first time I heard about Dresden was while reading Kurt Vonnegut Jr.’s Slaughterhouse Five in high school.
-Seeing as I was reading a work of fiction, I found Vonnegut’s description of the firebombing of Dresden bewildering.
-As it turns out, his account wasn’t so far off the reality.
+Reading a work of fiction, I found Vonnegut’s description of the firebombing of Dresden bewildering.
+As it turns out, it wasn’t so far from reality.

-While you won’t find as many things to do in Dresden as in a bigger city like Munich or Berlin, hanging out here isn’t exactly boring.
-Even with just 24 hours in Dresden, you can meander in the shadows of the masterfully-reconstructed Baroque domes and palaces of Altstadt (Old Town) and explore the edgy Neustadt (New Town) without putting up much of a sweat.
+Even with just 24 hours in Dresden, you can meander in the shadows of the masterfully reconstructed Baroque domes and palaces of Altstadt (Old Town).
+You can also explore the edgy Neustadt (New Town) on your first day without putting up much of a sweat.

 Wander around Dresden Altstadt

 Most of the postcard-gracing architecture in Dresden lies within Altstadt.
-What makes Dresden one of the most underrated cities in Central Europe is the sheer feeling of becoming so engulfed in the ageless streets of Altstadt you’ll forget what era you’re in.
-(Even if almost everything is only a half century old.)
+What makes Dresden one of the most underrated cities in Central Europe is becoming so engulfed in the ageless streets of Altstadt you’ll forget what era you’re in.
+(Even if almost everything is only a half-century old.)

-On your journey through Dresden Altstadt, keep on the look out for the 19th-century Fürstenzug on Augustusstraße, the world’s longest porcelain tile mural depicting a procession of Saxon rulers.
+On your journey through Dresden Altstadt, keep on the lookout for the 19th-century Fürstenzug on Augustusstraße.
+It’s the world’s longest porcelain tile mural, depicting a procession of Saxon rulers.
 Unlike the rest of Dresden Altstadt, Fürstenzug miraculously sustained minimal damage during the firebombing.

 Breathe in the view of Altstadt from Frauenkirche